Observable as SQL, deployable cloud or on-prem.

 Activity log — every user action, captured to SQL

-A built-in enterprise activity log records every user-facing action to dedicated SQL tables in the dictionary — logins, failed authentication attempts, REST API calls, microservice invocations, DML operations, report executions, AI assistant calls, outbound email, JWT and keystore operations.
+A built-in enterprise activity log records every user-facing action to dedicated SQL tables in the metadata repository — logins, failed authentication attempts, REST API calls, microservice invocations, DML operations, report executions, AI assistant calls, outbound email, JWT and keystore operations.
 Deferred batch insertion (sub-microsecond add latency, in-memory queue, periodic flush) keeps the application path unblocked.
 Administrators query the tables directly with SQL; end-users see their own session history through the web UI.
 Row-scoped by user; INSERT-only by design.

 Activity log — what gets recorded